reflectivity/reflectivity.github.io/index.md

 > [\[ how to participate \]](https://www.reflectometry.org/organisation_and_communication/how_to_participate)
 > [\[ **orso workshops** \]](https://www.reflectometry.org/workshops)

-## The agenda for the ORSO AGM meeting 20th July 2026 is [here](https://www.reflectometry.org/workshops/workshop_2026/)
+## The ORSO Annual meeting was held on 20th July 2026.
+A summary of the meeting is [here](https://www.reflectometry.org/workshops/workshop_2026/)

 ### learn about reflectometry